tkdevops-commit/StatAtlas/README.md

 # StatAtlas
-StatAtlas allows users to highlight countries in custom colours, explore geographic data visually, and prepare engaging content for presentations
+StatAtlas is a webbased world map illustrator that allows users to highlight countries in custom colours, explore geographic data visually, and prepare engaging content for presentations.

 Features: